What common security risks/entry points are you most concerned about?

 Orphaned accounts are a common identity management problem, so an IGA program would include policies on provisioning and deprovisioning accounts with the user lifecycle in mind.
 This would take into account the type of user when it is first created—full-time employee, temporary employee, vendor, or contractor—as well as the necessary measures needed upon departure, whether it be voluntary or termination.
 Because of the complexities of these policies, there are solutions designed to automate this process that will mitigate the ongoing risk of orphaned accounts.

 All of the above concerns are valid, and require some sort of action in order to mitigate the danger they pose.
 But solutions to these issues take time, money, and resources, so organizations must be strategic in how they choose to address them.
-Penetration testing, which involves simulating attacks, exploiting your own network to uncover security weaknesses, provides valuable, actionable intelligence that will help you make such decisions.
+Penetration testing, which involves using the same techniques as attackers, exploiting your own network to uncover security weaknesses, provides valuable, actionable intelligence that will help you make such decisions.

 Pen testing not only discovers which entry points have been left unprotected in your network, it helps you intelligently manage these vulnerabilities by determining how much risk they each pose.
 Additionally, retesting helps determine if changes made are improving your defenses.
 By regularly evaluating your infrastructure in this way, you can begin to build the most successful layered security posture for your organization.